 Employees dealing with work-related injuries face financial and emotional struggles that may result in a loss to the operations of the company.
-It is important for their employer to remind them that they are a valued member of the team, and that through return-to-work programs such as Transition2Work®, they can have a speedy recovery back to work.
+It is important for their employer to remind them that they are a valued member of the team and that through return-to-work programs such as Transition2Work®, they can have a speedy recovery to get back to work.
 In most cases, the best choice for an employer is to retain current employees rather than to try and replace and retain them.
-See for yoursef:
+See for yourself:

 ReEmployAbility’s Transition2Work Return-to-Work program assists participants in increasing the rate of employee retention across industries through service.
 Read on to learn more about the benefits of employee retention and the costs associated with the loss of an employee:

 Large U.S. employers spend upwards of $1 trillion dollars on searching and recruiting replacement workers annually.1 According to the new benchmarking data provided by the Society for Human Resource Management (SHRM), the average cost per hire was nearly $4,700.2 Losing a valuable member of the team does not only put a large financial burden on a company, but the organization faces a loss in productivity and overall morale that can lead to a higher risk of liability and potential future misfortunes.